Rudolf Virchow: Cell biology

 Virchow is credited with several key discoveries.
 His most widely known scientific contribution is his cell theory, which built on the work of Theodor Schwann.
 He was one of the first to accept the work of Robert Remak, who showed that the origin of cells was the division of pre-existing cells.
 He did not initially accept the evidence for cell division and believed that it occurs only in certain types of cells.
 When it dawned on him in 1855 that Remak might be right, he published Remak's work as his own, causing a falling-out between the two.

 Virchow was particularly influenced in cellular theory by the work of John Goodsir of Edinburgh, whom he described as "one of the earliest and most acute observers of cell-life both physiological and pathological".
 Virchow dedicated his magnum opus Die Cellularpathologie to Goodsir.
 Virchow's cellular theory was encapsulated in the epigram Omnis cellula e cellula ("all cells (come) from cells"), which he published in 1855.
 (The epigram was actually coined by François-Vincent Raspail, but popularized by Virchow.)
 It is a rejection of the concept of spontaneous generation, which held that organisms could arise from nonliving matter.
-For example, maggots were believed to appear spontaneously in decaying meat; Francesco Redi carried out experiments that disproved this notion and coined the maxim Omne vivum ex ovo ("Every living thing comes from a living thing" — literally "from an egg"); Virchow (and his predecessors) extended this to state that the only source for a living cell was another living cell.
+For example, maggots were believed to appear spontaneously in decaying meat; Francesco Redi carried out experiments that disproved this notion and coined the maxim Omne vivum ex ovo ("Every living thing comes from a living thing" — literally "from an egg"); Virchow (and his predecessors) extended this to state that the only source for a living cell was another living cell, and the notion became popularly known as the theory of "biogenesis".